ITISFoundation/cookiecutter-osparc-jupyterlab-service/README.md

 Template library to generate an [o²S²PARC compatible interactive service with the JupyterLab environment](https://docs.osparc.io/#/docs/study_setup/JupyterLabs?id=jupyterlab).
 In addition to the different JupyterLab "flavours" offered on o²S²PARC, you can use this library to create one with your favourite software and tools.

-This library is pre-configured to easily build JuptyerLabs with Python, R or Julia and additional dependencies.
+This library is pre-configured to easily build JupyterLabs with Python, R or Julia and additional dependencies.
 Just choose the appropriate `base_image` when running the cookiecutter and follow the instructions in the `README.md`.

 If you need to install other custom software, you can do so my selecting the custom image as `base_image`.